-It is a syndrome that develops with a deficiency of the active thyroid hormones triiodothyronine (T3) and thyroxine (T4).53 As a result of hyperlipidemia, corneal lipidosis, lipid accumulation in the aqueous humor and retinal lipemia may develop.
-Facial paralysis as a result of peripheral neuropathy, keratitis due to permanent open eye, and Horner's syndrome may develop.
-KCS and lipid corneal dystrophy, corneal ulcer, uveitis, conjunctival congestion, detachment and retinal hyperemia, retinal hemorrhages may be seen.54 As a result of cranial nerve dysfunction in vestibular disorders, findings such as nystagmus, strabismus andfacial nerve paresis/paralysis may occur.
-50,53
+It is a syndrome that develops with a deficiency of the active thyroid hormones triiodothyronine (T3) and thyroxine (T4).
+As a result of hyperlipidemia, corneal lipidosis, lipid accumulation in the aqueous humor, and retinal lipemia may develop.
+Facial paralysis as a result of peripheral neuropathy, keratitis due to permanent open eye, and Horner's syndrome may occur.
+KCS and lipid corneal dystrophy, corneal ulcer, uveitis, conjunctival congestion, hyperemia, retinal detachment, and retinal hemorrhages may be seen.
+As a result of cranial nerve dysfunction in vestibular disorders, findings such as nystagmus, strabismus and facial nerve paresis/paralysis may occur.